abap34/abap34.com/posts/gsoc2025_final_report.md

 This blog is the final report of my work during Google Summer of Code 2025, where I worked on the project [Development of a New Language Server for Julia](https://summerofcode.withgoogle.com/programs/2025/projects/9PZY6C2m).

-This was an exciting project to build a completely new language server that leverages Julia’s latest compiler infrastructure.
+This was an exciting project to build a  new language server that leverages Julia’s latest compiler infrastructure.

 ## Achievements